|

 requirement but Bill was able to take it a step further and

-To reduce the size of this page, I have split description of
+developed logic that can handle both PS/2 and USB keyboards.
+Development To reduce the size of this page, I have split description of

 the development of the PC keyboard interface to create separate